dajon/talk-quantum-computing/talk.md

 - Array of flux qubits (superconducting, Josephson junctions)
 - Physical realization with thousands of qubits
 - Not universal, can't do Shor's algorithm
-- Can still do integer factorization my alternative algorithms
+- Can still do integer factorization by alternative algorithms
 - Can do a large class of problems that can be formulated as discrete optimization with constraints (binary integer linear programming)
 - Travelling salesman, four colour